Philippa of Hainault: Issue

 Philippa and Edward had thirteen children, including five sons who lived into adulthood.
 Three of their children died of the Black Death in 1348.
 The rivalry of their numerous descendants would bring about the long-running and bloody dynastic wars known as the Wars of the Roses in the 15th century.

 In popular culture

 Philippa is a character in The Accursed Kings, a series of French historical novels by Maurice Druon.
 She was portrayed by Françoise Burgi in the 1972 French miniseries adaptation of the series, and by Marie de Villepin in the 2005 adaptation.

 In 2003, she was voted as 5th on the list of 100 Great Black Britons.
-However, the decision to include her on the list has been criticised, with many historians noting that there was no evidence that suggested Philippa has any African ancestry.
+The decision to include her on the list was heavily criticised, with many historians commenting that there was no evidence to suggest that Philippa had any African ancestry.